kontent-ai/gatsby-starter/README.md

 To get a smooth debugging experience, you can temporarily copy the `gatsby-source-kentico-cloud` [directory](https://github.com/Kentico/gatsby-source-kentico-cloud) of the source plugin to the `/plugins` directory of your site.
 Then, move the `gatsby-node.js` and `normalize.js` files from `/plugins/gatsby-source-kentico-cloud/src` to `/plugins/gatsby-source-kentico-cloud` (up one level).

+### Using the Kentico Cloud JavaScript SDK configuration object

+The source plugin used by this starter in turn uses the [JavaScript SDK](https://github.com/Enngage/kentico-cloud-js) in the background.
+You can put the [configuration object](https://github.com/Enngage/kentico-cloud-js/blob/master/doc/delivery.md#client-configuration) of the JS SDK into the `deliveryClientConfig` property of the [gatsby-config.js](https://github.com/Kentico/gatsby-starter-kentico-cloud/blob/master/gatsby-config.js) file.

 ### Experimenting

 Of all the artifacts of Kentico Cloud, the starter site only displays content items and only in the default language.
 But, our [source plugin](https://github.com/Kentico/gatsby-source-kentico-cloud) also provides content types and items in non-default languages.
 The plugin links them all so that these data can be fetched in one GraphQL query.